gemengtju/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Tianjin Key Laboratory of Cognitive Computing and Application
+- name: College of Intelligence and Computing, Tianjin University
   url: ""

 # Short bio (displayed in user profile at end of posts)